bartoszlenar/Validot/docs/DOCUMENTATION.md

   - Needs to be placed as the first on in the scope.
   - Can be followed by:
     - any of the [scope commands](#scope-commands).
-- `Optional` makes the current scope value as optional (null is allowed).
+- `Optional` makes the current scope value optional (null is allowed).
-  - `Optional` is the only way to avoid errors in case of null value.
+  - `Optional` is the only way to avoid errors in case of null scope value.

 ``` csharp
 Specification<string> specification1 = s => s